 We recognize the continuing struggle of women in the U.S. for equality and are dedicated to doing whatever we can to change that.

-women in the U.S. live below the poverty line without consistent access to period products
+women in the U.S. live below the poverty line without consistent access to period products.

-of the women Cora helps to employ in the U.S. have experienced domestic violence or sexual assault
+of the women Cora helps to employ in the U.S. have experienced domestic violence or sexual assault.

 We are part of a community of more than 1000 companies across 60 industries with one unifying goal: redefining success in business.
-We meet rigorous standards of performance, accountability, and transparency, and are using the power of business to alleviate poverty, address climate changes, and build strong local communities and great places to work.
+We meet rigorous standards of performance, accountability, and transparency, and are using the power of business to alleviate poverty, address climate change, and build strong local communities and great places to work.